-Do I need a visa to study in the UK?
-The answer depends on your citizenship, your place of residency, the length of your stay at the Castle, and any plans you may have to extend your stay in the UK.
+Whether or not you need a visa depends on your citizenship, your place of residency, the length of your stay at the Castle, and any plans you may have to extend your stay in the UK.
 You can check whether you will need a visa to study in the UK by visiting www.gov.uk/check-uk-visa.

 Studying at the BISC for more than 6 Months

 If you are studying at the BISC for a period greater than 6 months you are required to obtain a Tier 4 (General) student visa before arriving in the UK, unless you hold a valid passport issued by the UK or an EU member country.
 The BISC will issue you an official Confirmation of Acceptance for Studies (CAS) which you will be required to submit in support of your visa application.
 You must wait to receive this confirmation from the BISC before submitting your visa application.
 Please do not submit your admission letter from Queen’s University in lieu of your CAS; if you do so, your visa application will be refused.

 Recent changes to legislation mean that instead of being issued a visa, you will now receive a ‘vignette’ which gives permission to travel to, and entry into, the UK.
 Once in the UK you will need to collect your Biometric Residence Permit.
 The BISC will make arrangements to help you do this.